kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * 1.26: Alpha with everything implemented.
 * 1.27: Targeting beta.
   * Volume reconstruction separated into its own KEP + Feature [#3756](https://github.com/kubernetes/enhancements/issues/3756).
+  * On-by-default reverted, because of a volume reconstruction issue.
+* 1.28: Beta, on by default.
 * 1.30: `SELinuxMountReadWriteOncePod` still beta, SELinuxMount (early) alpha.
   * Implement bare minimum of `SELinuxMount` for experiments, including:
     * Extend SELinux mount to all volume access modes.
     * Add label with volume access mode to `volume_manager_selinux_volume_context_mismatch_errors_total` and similar metrics.
 * 1.32: `SELinuxMountReadWriteOncePod` still beta, SELinuxMount alpha.
-  * We discovered that sharing volumes between privileged and unprivileged containers as desceribed [here](#privileged-containers) is a valid use case. we cannot mount *all* volumes with `-o context` and it must be an explicit opt-in using `SELinuxChangePolicy: UseMountOption`.
+  * We discovered that sharing volumes between privileged and unprivileged containers as desceribed [here](#privileged-containers) is a valid use case. we cannot mount *all* volumes with `-o context` and it must be an explicit opt-in using `SELinuxChangePolicy: MountOption`.
   * Implement `SELinuxChangePolicy` as an alpha field.

 ## Drawbacks [optional]

 * The API is slightly different that `FSGroupChangePolicy`, which may create confusion.
+* The feature changes the default behavior.

 ## Alternatives [optional]